Israel and Hamas agree to extend truce for two more days, and to free more hostages and prisoners

 So far, 19 people of other nationalities have been freed during the truce, mostly Thai nationals.
 Many Thais work in Israel, largely as farm laborers.

+France said three of the hostages released Monday were French-Israeli dual citizens, two 12-year-olds and one 16-year-old.
+The French government is ‘’working tirelessly’’ to free five other French citizens held hostage, the French Foreign Ministry said in a statement.

 The Palestinian prisoners released so far have been mostly teenagers accused of throwing stones and firebombs during confrontations with Israeli forces, or of less-serious offenses.
+But some were convicted in alleged attempts to carry out stabbings, bombings and shootings.
 Many Palestinians view prisoners held by Israel, including those implicated in attacks, as heroes resisting occupation.

 The freed hostages have mostly stayed out of the public eye, but details of their captivity have started to trickle out.